ThiagoPanini/ThiagoPanini/README.md

 ### 🤔 Some Things You Probably Don't Know About Me

   - ✍️ I have a personal blog called [panini-tech-lab](https://panini.hashnode.dev/) where I write about Linux, Hadoop, Hive, Spark and other things
-  - 💪 I became an AWS Community Builder in 2023
+  - 💪 I became an AWS Community Builder in 2023 and I'm currently in my second year in the program
   - ☁️ I went to [AWS re:Invent 2022](https://reinvent.awsevents.com/) (Vegas, baby!)
+  - 🎤 I was an AWS São Paulo Summit 2024 speaker and here are the details:
+    - [Marilia Brito](https://www.linkedin.com/in/mariliabrito/), a Technical Training Leader at AWS, just invited me
+    - My talk aws about my open source projects as an Analytics Engineer
+    - According to Marilia, I just broke all records from Summit's Training & Certification lounge
+    - My talk reached and approval rate of 4.85 and an incredible 577% of capacity (biggest approval rate and crowd from T&C history!)
+  - 🖋️ I wrote an article about Analytics Engineer career
   - 🤖 I'm a "notebooks expert" at [Kaggle](https://www.kaggle.com/thiagopanini)
   - ⚽ I love soccer and my team is Corinthians
   - 🤯 I like _mind blowing_ movies.
-My top 3 are
+My top 3 are:
     - Donnie Darko
     - Inception
     - Shutter Island